jeanpierobom/jeanpierobom.github.io/_posts/2019-02-05-project-a-tutorial.md

 <img style="width: 50%" src="https://jeanpierobom.github.io/assets/images/project-a-tutorial-image-5.PNG" alt="Final Product">

-In order to make this tutorial as simple as possible, when the user clicks on a video thumbnail, the video is opened on the default web browser.
-On improvement could be to add the Vimeo player for the video to be opened directly in the app.

 #### Github
 You can download all code for this project in the Github repository: [https://github.com/jeanpierobom/vimeo_react_native](https://github.com/jeanpierobom/vimeo_react_native)